 The Board

-The Gandhi-King Center board is held together by lived family and lived professional kinship: a great-grandson of Mahatma Gandhi, a first cousin of Dr. King raised in the same household, a cousin of Coretta Scott King, an Ambassador with two decades of work alongside Arun Gandhi, a Patron in the United Kingdom House of Lords, and the colleagues and family members who built the center in Dayton.
+The Gandhi-King Center board is held together by lived family and lived professional kinship: a great-grandson of Mahatma Gandhi, a first cousin of Dr. King whose own father grew up in the King household, a cousin of Coretta Scott King, an Ambassador with two decades of work alongside Arun Gandhi, a Patron in the United Kingdom House of Lords, and the colleagues and family members who built the center in Dayton.

 Read the full board →